For some of the key victories and milestones in the American Lung Association's efforts to reduce tobacco use, see our Tobacco Control Timeline

 - The American Lung Association played a key role in airplanes becoming smokefree in the 1990s.

-- States are spending less than three cents of every dollar of the over $25.9 billion they get from tobacco settlement payments and tobacco taxes to reduce tobacco use in fiscal year 2024.
+- States are spending less than four cents of every dollar of the over $22.1 billion they are estimated to receive from tobacco settlement payments and tobacco taxes to reduce tobacco use in fiscal year 2025.

-- Each day, close to 1,200 kids under 18 try their first cigarette and close to 100 kids become new, regular smokers.
+- Each day, more than 1,200 kids under 18 try their first cigarette and 60 kids become new, regular smokers.

 - Smoking costs the U.S. economy over $600 billion in direct health care costs and lost productivity every year.